otrv4/otrv4/otrv4.md

 string has varying size, and it is represented as a DATA type with its length specified.

-A compliant OTRv4 implementation is required to support version 3 of OTR, but not versions 1 and 2.
+A compliant OTRv4 implementation (in OTRv43-compatible mode) is required to support version 3 of OTR, but not versions 1 and 2.
 Therefore, invalid version strings contain a "2" or a "1".

 Any other version string that is not "4", "3", "2", or "1" should be ignored.